sjbylo/aba/README.md

 1. Allows for adding more images (e.g. Operators) as a day 1 or 2 operation.
 1. Configures the OperatorHub integration with the internal container registry.
 1. Executes several workarounds for some typical issues with disconnected environments.
-1. Enables the integration with vSphere as a day 2 operation (day 1 coming with OCP v4.15+)
+1. Enables the integration with vSphere as a day 2 operation.

 Use aba if you want to get OpenShift up and running quickly in an air-gapped environment without having to study the documentation in detail.
+It also works with connected environments.

-For the very impatient: clone this repo onto a connected RHEL VM, install and run 'make'.
+For the very impatient: clone this repo onto a RHEL VM with an internet connection, install and run 'make'.
 You will be guided through the process.
+Fedora has also been tested as the 'connected' VM to download the needed images and other content.

 ## Quick Guide